Deebo Samuel Player Prop Bets for NFL Week 10 | San Francisco vs. Los Angeles 11/15/2021

 - Samuel has been the target of 81 of his team's 261 passing attempts this season, or 31.0% of the target share.

-- Samuel (seven red zone targets) has been the recipient of 25.0% of his team's 28 red zone pass attempts.
+- Samuel has seen the ball thrown his way seven times in the red zone this season, 25.0% of his team's 28 red zone pass attempts.

-- The 49ers, who rank 20th in the NFL in points scored, have attempted a pass 56.0% of the time while running the football 44.0% of the time.
+- The 49ers, who rank 20th in the NFL in points scored, have dropped back to pass 56.0% of the time while running the ball 44.0% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Samuel's matchup with the Rams.